 The abdomen will normally look swollen post-surgery.
 You will also struggle to stand upright until the incisions have fully closed and healed.
 If the healing stage goes smoothly, you may expect a slimmer, tighter, and contoured abdomen in 1-2 weeks.

 Liposuction and tummy tuck both aim to make your abdomen flatter and tighter.
 What’s best for you depends on your overall health status, needs, and goals.
 To find out which of these two can give you the results you want, please consult our experts in plastic surgery in Coral Gables.

-If you are thinking of getting tummy tuck surgery, visit us at Revive Plastic Surgery Institute.
+If you are thinking of getting tummy tuck surgery, visit us at Revive Surgical Institute.
 Our board-certified plastic surgeon has over a decade of experience in plastic, reconstructive, and cosmetic surgery.
 He offers a wide range of cosmetic and reconstructive procedures, such as:

 And much more!
 At Revive, we make sure to give you the best care and surgical results to meet your expectations.
 Feel free to browse our gallery to see the before and after results of our satisfied patients.
 If you have any questions we failed to answer in this post, don’t hesitate to contact us.
 You may also request a virtual consultation for your convenience, and our staff will get in touch with you.
 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.